polariseee/CSP-pedestrian-pytorch/README.md

 ### Evaluation
 1. Caltech

- You should use matlab to evaluate your results.
+ You should use matlab to evaluate your results.Meantime, Caltech toolbox should be download from official website, and the toolbox is sorted in `./eval_caltech/toolbox`.

- Meantime, Caltech toolbox should be download from official website, and the toolbox is sorted in `./eval_caltech/toolbox` Follow the [./eval_caltech/dbEval.m](./eval_caltech/dbEval.m) to get the Miss Rates of detections
+ Follow the [./eval_caltech/dbEval.m](./eval_caltech/dbEval.m) to get the Miss Rates of detections